Dyego Sousa: Almería

-On 31 August 2021, Sousa agreed to a one-year contract with UD Almería in the Spanish Segunda División.
-Playing mostly from the bench, he contributed 24 games and five goals to their title-winning season, starting with a hat-trick in a 4–1 win at CD Mirandés on his first start on 24 October.
+On 31 August 2021, Sousa agreed to a one-year contract with Almería in the Spanish Segunda División.
+Playing mostly from the bench, he contributed 24 games and five goals to their title-winning season, starting with a hat-trick in a 4–1 win at Mirandés on his first start on 24 October.

 Sousa signed a new contract in March 2022, lasting until 2024.
-On 14 August he made his La Liga debut in a 2–1 home loss to Real Madrid, as a 71st-minute substitute for Umar Sadiq.
+On 14 August, he made his La Liga debut in a 2–1 home loss to Real Madrid, as a 71st-minute substitute for Umar Sadiq.

 On 9 August 2023, Sousa terminated his contract with the Andalusians.

 Alcorcón

-On 17 August 2023, Sousa joined AD Alcorcón also in the Spanish second division.
+On 17 August 2023, Sousa joined Alcorcón also in the Spanish second division.

 International career

-On 15 March 2019, Sousa was called up to represent the Portugal national football team for the UEFA Euro 2020 qualifying campaign.
+On 15 March 2019, Sousa was called up to represent the Portugal national team for the UEFA Euro 2020 qualifying campaign.
 He earned his first cap in a 0–0 draw against Ukraine on 22 March 2019 as a substitute replacing André Silva in the 73rd minute.
 He was part of Fernando Santos' squad that won the 2019 UEFA Nations League on home soil, but did not feature in either match.